-- called on the URI, including the transaction ID and the transaction status information. - documents: One or more documents of type NodeDocumentType as described in section 3.3.
+• documents: One or more documents of type NodeDocumentType as described in section 3.3.
 Each document structure contains a single payload.

 The Submit method returns, when successful, a transaction ID, a transaction status code, and a description of the status.
-A major difference between the version 2.0 and the version 1.1 specification is the addition of transactionStatus to the return.
+A major difference between the version 2.1 and the version 1.1 specification is the addition of transactionStatus to the return.
 This allows the option for synchronous transaction status messaging when the transaction is processed immediately. (e.g. the payload is relatively small and an informative transaction status can be returned immediately).
 However, nodes are required to return a transaction status regardless of whether the request is processed synchronously or asychronously.
 Nodes should simply return a status of Received if subsequent processing status information is not available immediately.